100 Common Welsh Surnames Or Last Names With Meanings

 9. How have Welsh surnames changed over time, and what factors have influenced those changes?

-Over time, Welsh surnames have experienced changes influenced by factors like English influence, cultural assimilation, migration, administrative requirements, and personal preference, leading to the adoption of English surnames and modifications to traditional patronymic naming practices.
+Welsh surnames have experienced changes influenced by factors like English influence, cultural assimilation, migration, administrative requirements, and personal preference.
+These have led to the adoption of English and Victorian last names and modifications to traditional patronymic naming practices.

 10. Are Welsh surnames still popular today, and if so, why?